 The result is a sustainable, predictable stream of cash flow.
 On average, Net Lease REITs use approximately 80% of the equity cash flow stream to pay a dividend with the remainder serving as an important protector of the dividend and productively used to grow the cash flow stream by reinvesting in new assets.
 Net Lease REITs also grow cash flows through acquisitions by raising capital to make accretive investments.
 When REITs trade at a yield that is less than the investment yields available in the market, Net Lease REITs can raise capital to make acquisitions which further increases the cash flow for existing shareholders.

 Sources of Return

 Continued Growth Potential

 While the Net Lease business model has a solid foundation built upon the existing portfolios, growth from acquisitions is an important part of the return story.
 Making growth a dependable source of return requires a large market that can continue to be tapped for a long time going forward.
 In the case of Net Lease, the size of the market opportunity is enormous relative to the amount of capital addressing it.
 According to industry estimates, operating businesses own more than $3 trillion of real estate.
-To put this in context, Net Lease REITs collectively acquired just over $9 billion in new properties in 2018 and had gross assets of $140 billion at the end of 2018, or approximately 5% of the assets owned by operating businesses.
+To put this in context, Net Lease REITs collectively acquired just over $7 trillion in new properties in the 12 months ending 9/30/2019, and had gross assets of $150 billion as of 9/30/2019, or approximately 5% of the assets owned by operating businesses.